Spirit Daily Blog

 In the past year or so there has been a large change in the way many Americans view Israel.

 Certain podcasters have gone so far as to connect modern Israel with the “Synagogue of Satan” referred to in two passages of Revelation (2:9 and 3:9) where Jesus criticizes a group that “say they are Jews and are not.”
+The political MAGA movement, once solidly pro-Israel, is now profoundly divided.

-Arthur Koestler, writer, political activist and social philosopher, Montpelier Square, London, 1961, printed later by Lewis Morley :: | Art Gallery of NSWIt’s not an “anti-Semitic” question—the issue of genetics—and it dates back largely to in fact a Jewish writer named Arthur Koestler, who, in The Thirteenth Tribe, argued convincingly that most modern “Jews” are actually descended from Turkish and East European Christians who converted in the Middle Ages (around the eighth century) to avoid slaughter when Islamic invaders were conquering the Middle East and southern and Easter Europe and killing Christians.
+Arthur Koestler, writer, political activist and social philosopher, Montpelier Square, London, 1961, printed later by Lewis Morley :: | Art Gallery of NSWIt’s not an “anti-Semitic” question—the issue of genetics—and it dates back largely to in fact a Jewish writer named Arthur Koestler, who, in The Thirteenth Tribe, argued convincingly that most modern “Jews” are actually descended from Turkish and East European Christians who converted in the Middle Ages (around the eighth century) to avoid slaughter when Islamic invaders were conquering the Middle East and southern and Eastern Europe and killing Christians.

 You read that correctly: when it came to Muslims (“Moors”), it once was more dangerous to be Christian than Jewish.